 YouTube Shorts Algorithm — What Actually Gets Views

-The YouTube Shorts algorithm confuses almost every creator I talk to, and honestly, it confused me for a long time too.
-I spent about eight months posting Shorts consistently on a channel in the home improvement niche — three to five videos a week, decent thumbnails, keyword-stuffed titles — and watched most of them flatline under 500 views.
-Then I made one 22-second video that hit 340,000 views in four days.
+YouTube Shorts has gotten complicated with all the recycled, half-baked advice flying around.
+Post consistently.
+Use hashtags.
+Hook them in the first second.
+Sure, fine — but that’s like telling someone to “just cook the chicken all the way through” and calling it a recipe.
+I spent about eight months posting Shorts on a home improvement channel — three to five videos a week, decent thumbnails, titles stuffed with keywords — and watched most of them die under 500 views.
+Then a 22-second clip hit 340,000 views in four days.
 Same channel.
-Same topic.
-I hadn’t changed anything obvious.
-That gap forced me to actually dig into how the algorithm works, not just repeat the generic advice floating around creator forums.
+Same niche.
+Nothing obviously different.
+That gap forced me to actually dig into how this thing works.

 The Two Metrics That Drive Everything